Ley line: Earth Mysteries movement

-In the mid-1970s, Michell then published a detailed case study of the West Penwith district of Cornwall, laying out what he believed to be the ley lines in the area.
+In the mid-1970s Michell then published a detailed case study of the West Penwith district of Cornwall, laying out what he believed to be the ley lines in the area.
 He presented this as a challenge to archaeologists, urging them to examine his ideas in detail and stating that he would donate a large sum of money to charity if they could disprove them.
-Hutton noted that it represented "the finest piece of surveying work" then undertaken by a pseudo-archaeologists in Britain; however, Michell had included natural rock outcrops as well as medieval crosses in his list of Neolithic and Bronze Age monuments.
+Hutton noted that it represented "the finest piece of surveying work" then undertaken by a pseudo-archaeologists in Britain.
+However Michell had included natural rock outcrops as well as medieval crosses in his list of Neolithic and Bronze Age monuments.

 The ley hunting community

 In 1962, a group of ufologists established the Ley Hunter's Club.
 Michell's publication was followed by an upsurge in ley hunting as enthusiasts travelled around the British landscape seeking to identify what they believed to be ley lines connecting various historic structures.
 Parish churches were particularly favoured by the ley hunters, who often worked on the assumption that such churches had almost always been built atop pre-Christian sacred sites.
 The 1970s and 1980s also saw the increase in publications on the topic of ley lines.
-One ley lines enthusiast, Philip Heselton, established the Ley Hunter magazine, which launched in 1965.
+One ley lines enthusiast, Philip Heselton, established the Ley Hunter magazine, which was launched in 1965.
 It was later edited by Paul Screeton, who also wrote the book Quicksilver Heritage, in which he argued that the Neolithic period had seen an idyllic society devoted to spirituality but that this was brought to an end through the introduction of metal technologies in the Bronze Age.
 He argued that this golden age could nevertheless be restored.
 Another key book produced among the ley hunting community was Mysterious Britain, written by Janet and Colin Bord.

 Part of the popularity of ley hunting was that individuals without any form of professional training in archaeology could take part and feel that they could rediscover "the magical landscapes of the past".
 Ley hunting welcomed those who had "a strong interest in the past but feel excluded from the narrow confines of orthodox academia".
 The ley hunting movement often blended their activities with other esoteric practices, such as numerology and dowsing.
 The movement had a diverse base, consisting of individuals from different classes and of different political opinions: it contained adherents of both radical left and radical right ideologies.
 Ley hunters often differed on how they understood the ley lines; some believed that leys only marked a pre-existing energy current, whereas others thought that the leys helped to control and direct this energy.
 They were nevertheless generally in agreement that the ley lines were laid out between 5000 BCE and 2600 BCE, after the introduction of agriculture but before the introduction of metal in Britain.
 For many ley hunters, this Neolithic period was seen as a golden age in which Britons lived in harmony with the natural environment.